Co-orientable taut foliations in Dehn fillings of pseudo-Anosov mapping tori with co-orientation-reversing monodromy: Introduction

 \end{ep}

-\begin{ep}\rm Here are some examples in $\mathcal{N}$ which are complements of type-II knots in some spherical manifolds other than lens spaces, and their obtained CTF filling intervals are equal to their maximal NLS filling intervals.
+\begin{ep}\rm Table \ref{table 4} provides some examples in $\mathcal{N}$ which are complements of type-II knots in some spherical manifolds other than lens spaces, and their obtained CTF filling intervals are equal to their maximal NLS filling intervals.